Klute

-Klute is a 1971 American neo-noir crime thriller film directed and produced by Alan J. Pakula, written by Andy and Dave Lewis, and starring Jane Fonda, Donald Sutherland, Charles Cioffi and Roy Scheider.
-The film follows a high-priced call girl who assists a detective in solving a missing-persons case.
-It is the first installment of what has informally come to be known as Pakula's "paranoia trilogy".
-The other two films are The Parallax View (1974) and All the President's Men (1976).
+Klute is a 1971 American neo-noir psychological thriller film directed and produced by Alan J. Pakula and starring Jane Fonda, Donald Sutherland, Charles Cioffi, Nathan George, Dorothy Tristan, Roy Scheider and Rita Gam.
+Its plot follows a high-priced New York City call girl who assists a detective from Pennsylvania in solving the missing person case of a john who may be stalking her.
+It is the first installment of what has informally come to be known as Pakula's "paranoia trilogy", followed by The Parallax View (1974) and All the President's Men (1976), all films dealing with themes of paranoia, conspiracies and surveillance.

+The original screenplay for Klute was written by brothers Andy and Dave Lewis, with Andy drawing inspiration from a serial he read as a child about a man attempting to solve his brother's murder in a city.
+Principal photography took place in late 1970 and early 1971 in New York City.

-Klute was theatrically released in the United States on June 25, 1971 by Warner Bros. to critical and commercial success.
-Reviewers praised the film's direction, screenplay and most notably Fonda's performance, while the film grossed over $12 million against a $2.5 million budget.
-It received two nominations at the 44th Academy Awards: Best Original Screenplay and Best Actress, which Fonda won.
+Klute was released theatrically in the United States on June 23, 1971, by Warner Bros. to critical and commercial success.
+Reviewers praised the film's direction and screenplay, with Fonda's performance receiving widespread critical acclaim, while the film grossed over $12 million against a $2.5 million budget.

+Klute received two nominations at the 44th Academy Awards, including Best Original Screenplay, with Fonda winning Best Actress.
+At the 25th British Academy Film Awards, Fonda received a nomination for Best Actress in a Leading Role.
+At the 29th Golden Globe Awards, it received a nomination for Best Screenplay, with Fonda winning Best Actress in a Motion Picture – Drama.

 Plot

 After Pennsylvania chemical company executive Tom Gruneman disappears, the police find an obscene letter in Gruneman's office addressed to a New York City call girl named Bree Daniels, who had received several such letters.
 After six months of fruitless police work, Peter Cable, a fellow executive at Gruneman's company, hires family friend and detective John Klute to investigate Gruneman's disappearance.

 Klute rents an apartment in the basement of Bree's building, taps her phone and follows her as she turns tricks.
 Bree appears to enjoy the freedom of freelancing as a call girl while auditioning for acting and modeling jobs, but she reveals the emptiness of her life to her psychiatrist.
 Bree refuses to answer Klute's questions at first.
 After learning that he has been watching her, Bree says that she does not recognize Gruneman.
-She acknowledges having been beaten by a john two years earlier, but cannot identify Gruneman from a photo.
-Bree takes Klute to meet her former pimp Frank Ligourin, who managed Jane McKenna, a prostitute who had referred the abusive client to Bree.
-McKenna has apparently committed suicide, and their other colleague Arlyn Page has since become a drug addict and disappeared.
+She acknowledges having been beaten up by a john two years earlier, but cannot identify Gruneman from a photo.
+She further admits to Klute that she is a nervous and paranoid person.
+Bree takes Klute to meet her former pimp Frank Ligourin, who had managed Jane McKenna, a prostitute who had referred the abusive client to Bree.
+McKenna has apparently committed suicide and their other colleague Arlyn Page has since become a drug addict and disappeared.